 Red Sea South and East Africa Seychelles Madagascar Mauritius Maldives Andaman Sea

+Abantennarius

+A. coccineus

+A. dorehensis

+A. nummifer

+A. rosaceus a)

-Antennarius picti us aroup
+Antennarius

-A. commerson 25 group
+A. commerson

 A. maculatus

 A. pictus

+A. randalli d)

+Antennatus

+A. linearis

+A. tuberosus c)

 Striped frogfish species

 A. hispidus

 A. indicus b)

 A. striatus

 H. histrio

-A. randalli d)

-A. coccineus

-A. dorehensis

-A. nummifer

-A. linearis

-A. rosaceus a)

-A. tuberosus c)

-a) A single sighting b) Laccadive Islands c) Chagos Archipelago d) From photographs Eastern Indian Ocean (incl.
-Nicobar Islands, Burma, Thailand, Malaysia, North-Sumatra)
+a) A single sighting b) Laccadive Islands c) Chagos Archipelago d) From photographs